josjsjen/Music-Generation-with-RNNs/README.md

 The dataset is a list of np.arrays, one for each song.
 Each song should have the shape (song_length, num_possible_notes), where song_length >= min_song_length.
 The individual feature vectors of the notes in the song are processed into a one-hot encoding, meaning that they are binary vectors where one and only one entry is 1.

 ## Model
-You can find the details in mu
+You can find the details in music_rnn.py